 It is the goal of UT Southwestern to accept only those students who are guaranteed to complete the full four years of the curriculum based on citizenship or permanent resident status.
 Therefore, only applicants who are permanent U.S. residents or American citizens will be considered for interview and admission.

-What is UT Southwestern’s policy for deferred admission?
+- What is UT Southwestern’s policy for deferred admission?

-If the deferral is approved, the applicant’s place in the entering class to which they were originally admitted will be transferred to the following year’s entering class.
+If the deferral is approved, the applicant’s place in the entering class to which he/she was originally admitted will be transferred to the following year’s entering class.

 Only in unusual circumstances will a request for deferring enrollment more than one year be considered.